 Humans are not machines.
 We perform at our best if we eat healthy, sleep and exercise regularly.

 The optimal learning cycle appears to be approximately ninety minutes of focused concentration.
 Any more, and your mind and body will naturally need a break.
 Use that opportunity to exercise, rest, have a meal or snack, take a nap, or do something else.

-In the reminder of the book the author shows how he learned the following skills using the rapid skill acquisition and effective learning.
+In the reminder of the book the author shows how he learned the skills given below using rapid skill acquisition and effective learning.

 - Programming in Ruby